Why are we here?

 Armed conflict | Endemic/Epidemic disease | Social violence | Healthcare exclusion

-MSF will continue to support the local authorities to provide emergency healthcare services, and a dedicated emergency team is ready to be deployed whenever there is a health alert in the country.
+MSF will continue to support local authorities to provide emergency healthcare services, and a dedicated emergency team is ready to be deployed whenever there is a health alert in the country.

 No. staff in 2017: 77 | Expenditure: €3.7 million | Year MSF first worked in the country: 1983